-Finally, if we focus the laser beyond the surface of the glass slide (Figure 6a), the rays will impinge on the particle surface with different angles compared to the previous two cases, producing a linear momentum exchange which results in a Hook-like restoring transversal force, $F{\perp}(x) = -k_x x$, for small displacements of particle along the x direction, as illustrated in Figure 6(b, c).
+Finally, if we focus the laser beyond the surface of the glass slide (Figure 6a), the rays will impinge on the particle surface with different angles compared to the previous two cases, producing a linear momentum exchange which results in a Hooke-like restoring transversal force, $F{\perp}(x) = -k_x x$ , for small displacements of particle along the x direction, as illustrated in Figure 6(b, c).
 This force recalls the particle towards the equilibrium position, x = 0, i.e. towards the optical axis, whenever it is slightly displaced in the transversal direction, providing stable 2D optical trapping.
 Differently from the two other cases, we note that the maximum expected force strongly depends on the particle size.
 This is likely due to the fact that the laser beam at the particle's center position is highly defocused.
 As a consequence, a bigger particle will intercept a larger number of rays, being subject to a more intense momentum exchange and, finally, to a larger force.
-As in the previous configurations, the longitudinal force (not shown) is always positive and will push the particle against the glass surface but, once the particle is in contact with this latter, the mechanical constraint reaction of the surface will provide stable trapping also in the axial dimension.
-Focusing the laser above the top surface, it is therefore possible to trap, analyze and even manipulate absorbing particles by pushing them on the glass surface, as shown in Supplementary Movie S2.

-surface. (a) Schematic representation of the scattered rays by an absorbing particle constrained vertically by the top of the cover glass (cyan rectangle).
-The laser focus $\vec{r_0}$ is positioned beyond the first surface of the cover glass. \vec{P}{inc} and \vec{P}{ref} are the incident and reflected linear momenta, respectively, and are represented by red arrows.
-Red dashed lines represent the continuation of the impinging rays in order to show the position of $\vec{r_0}$, represented by a red dot.
-The direction of F{\parallel} and F{\perp} is represented by black arrows.
-Transversal component of the optical force F{\perp} calculated on of amorphous carbon

-(b) and graphite particles (c) having dimeter d = 1 (red), 2 (blue), and 3 (black) μ m.
+Figure 6: Optical forces acting on carbon microparticles when focusing beyond the glass cell surface. (a) Schematic representation of the scattered rays by an absorbing particle constrained vertically by the top of the cover glass (cyan rectangle).
+The laser focus $\vec{r_0}$ is positioned beyond the first surface of the cover glass. $\vec{P}{inc}$ and $\vec{P}{ref}$ are the incident and reflected linear momenta, respectively, and are represented by red arrows.
+Red dashed lines represent the continuation of the impinging rays in order to show the position of $\vec{r_0}$ , represented by a red dot.
+The direction of $F{\parallel}$ and $F{\perp}$ is represented by black arrows.
+Transversal component of the optical force $F{\perp}$ calculated on of amorphous carbon (b) and graphite particles (c) having dimeter d = 1 (red), 2 (blue), and 3 (black) $\mu$ m.